rakudo-p5/v5/STATUS.md

     at t/spec/re/qr.v5:82<br />
     ------&gt;  tie my $flile⏏, "qrBug";<br />
 No such symbol '&amp;tie'<br />
-  in method &lt;anon&gt; at gen/parrot/CORE.setting:12135<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12151<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />
   in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
   in any find_method at gen/parrot/Metamodel.nqp:946<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1692<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1674<br />
   in block  at t/spec/re/qr.v5:82<br />
-  in method reify at gen/parrot/CORE.setting:7331<br />
+  in method reify at gen/parrot/CORE.setting:7343<br />
-  in method reify at gen/parrot/CORE.setting:7226<br />
+  in method reify at gen/parrot/CORE.setting:7238<br />
-  in method gimme at gen/parrot/CORE.setting:7654<br />
+  in method gimme at gen/parrot/CORE.setting:7666<br />
-  in method sink at gen/parrot/CORE.setting:8064<br />
+  in method sink at gen/parrot/CORE.setting:8076<br />
   in block  at t/spec/re/qr.v5:57<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>run/switchF1.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>No such symbol '&amp;F'<br />
-  in method &lt;anon&gt; at gen/parrot/CORE.setting:12135<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12151<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />
   in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
   in any find_method at gen/parrot/Metamodel.nqp:946<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1692<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1674<br />
   in block  at t/spec/run/switchF1.v5:11<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>uni/opcroak.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>===SORRY!=== Error while compiling t/spec/uni/opcroak.v5<br />
-Unrecognized Perl 5 regex backslash sequence<br />
+Two terms in a row<br />
 at t/spec/uni/opcroak.v5:21<br />
-------&gt;  $@, qr/Not enough arguments for main::\⏏x{30cb}/u, "Not enough arguments croak i</td></tr>
+------&gt; Not enough arguments for main::\x{30cb}/⏏u, "Not enough arguments croak is UTF-8</td></tr>
         <tr align='center'><td align='left' rowspan='2'>uni/select.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>No such symbol '&amp;DÙP'<br />
-  in method &lt;anon&gt; at gen/parrot/CORE.setting:12135<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12151<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />
   in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
   in any find_method at gen/parrot/Metamodel.nqp:946<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1692<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1674<br />
   in block  at t/spec/uni/select.v5:19<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>t/v5/31-autoload.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>
         <tr><td colspan='5'>No such symbol '&amp;a'<br />
-  in method &lt;anon&gt; at gen/parrot/CORE.setting:12135<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12151<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />
   in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
   in any find_method at gen/parrot/Metamodel.nqp:946<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1692<br />
-  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1674<br />
   in block  at t/v5/31-autoload.v5:23<br />
   in block  at t/v5/31-autoload.v5:53<br />
 </td></tr>